This tutorial demonstrates workflows using custom transformers and manual

 Set the Service to "Data Streaming".

-Leave the remaining parameters as default.
+Leave the remaining parameters as the default.

 Click OK.
 Copy the Workspace App URL to your clipboard.